 A primary mandate of the institution is to connect the University of Guelph to industry experts and academic leaders who are seeking to advance the Canadian sport landscape and act as a “think-tank” to tackle the challenges that sport leaders face while trying to build a sustainable sport system, while positively supporting the five pillars of the University of Guelph’s Strategic Framework.

 The institute endeavours to fulfil the University of Guelph’s mission to “improve life.”

-Professor and Assistant Dean of the Gordon S. Lang School of Business and Economics Executive Programs.
+Professor in the Lang's School of Hospitality, Food and Tourism Management.
 An accomplished academic with over 100 published journals and a referenced expert in sport business.
 He was previously the Richard P. and Joan S. Fox Professor of Business and Chair of the Department of Sports Administration at Ohio University’s College of Business.
 During his tenure at Ohio University, its programs were consistently ranked amongst the best in the world according to Sport Business International’s annual rankings, including Ohio’s MSA program which was named the #1 sport business graduate program globally in 2015, 2016, 2017 and 2018.